Hanoi

 Hoan Kiem Lake

-Located in the heart of Hanoi, Hoan Kiem Lake is considered a symbolic image of the capital due to its long-lasting existence with related legends and stories that shaped a part of the country’s history.
-This is a favorite spot not only for tourists but also local people.
-In the early mornings, you can find many local residents working out or elderly practicing t’ai chi by the lake; or in the weekend nights, when the surroundings areas turn into walking streets, this place becomes the biggest outdoor community in Hanoi for socializing and enjoying street art performances, traditional games, and cultural events.
+Located in the heart of Hanoi, Hoan Kiem Lake is an iconic symbol of the capital, tied to many legends and historical narratives.
+This location is a favorite for both tourists and locals.
+In the early mornings, you can witness residents engaging in workouts or gracefully practicing t'ai chi by the lake.
+On weekend evenings, the surrounding areas transform into pedestrian streets, turning Hoan Kiem into the largest outdoor community space in Hanoi for social interactions, street art performances, traditional games, and cultural events.

 Image by Hà Phạm from Pixabay